-This working Agreement is an expression of the mutual confidence and understanding existing between the Michigan Corrections Organization, Service Employees International Union, Local 526M, Change to Win (CTW), and the State of Michigan.
+This working Agreement is an expression of the mutual confidence and understanding existing between the Michigan Corrections Organization, Service Employees International Union, Local 526M, and the State of Michigan.
 It is a framework which defines the rules, rights, and obligations affecting the relationship of the parties in their daily association, one with the other.
 It recognizes the importance of the principle of honesty, purpose, and the dignity of the individual.